TedHusted/awake/awake.md/awake.md

 The thought draws laughter from both women.
 It quickly fades.

 “But like you said, that’s not who they are.
 And maybe that’s why we married them.
-Their ambition, their loyalty—it’s what draws people to them.
+Their ambition, their loyalty.
+It’s what draws people to them.
 It’s what makes them who they are.”

 Soo-jin nods thoughtfully.
 “It’s true.
 And yet, sometimes I wonder if they realize what it costs us.
 We keep their homes, their families, their reputations intact while they fight their battles.
 But who takes care of us?”